At least 8 dead at Astroworld music festival in Houston | CBC News

 At least 8 dead at Astroworld music festival in Houston

-Officials in Texas say at least eight people are dead and several others injured in a crowd surge at the Astroworld Festival.
+At least eight people died and numerous others were injured in what officials described as a surge of the crowd at the Astroworld music festival in Houston while rapper Travis Scott was performing.

 "The crowd began to compress towards the front of the stage, and that caused some panic, and it started causing some injuries," the fire chief said.
 "People began to fall out, become unconscious, and it created additional panic."

-The show was called off shortly after several people began suffering injuries.
+The show was called off shortly after.
+Peña said "scores of individuals" were injured.

 17 taken to hospital

-Officials transported 17 people to the hospital, including 11 who were in cardiac arrest, Pena said.
+Officials transported 17 people to hospitals, including 11 who were in cardiac arrest, Peña said.
+It wasn't clear whether all eight who died were among the 17 who had been transported to hospitals.
 Many people were also treated at the scene at NRG Park, where a field hospital had been set up.
+About 300 people were examined at that site throughout the day, he said.

+Astroworld is a two-day music festival that was scheduled to take place Friday and Saturday in Houston.
+The event was sold out, according to the Astroworld website.
+Drake was among the performers on Friday.
+Saturday's performances have been cancelled.

+Event promoters had arranged for medical units to be on scene at the festival, but once the crowd surge began, those units were "quickly overwhelmed," Peña said.

+Houston police Chief Troy Finner called for calm and urged people not to jump to conclusions as to what caused the surge.

 "I think it's very important that none of us speculate.
-Nobody has all the answers tonight," Houston Police Chief Troy Finner said.
+Nobody has all the answers tonight," Finner said.
 "If you don't have facts, if you don't have evidence, I'm not going to speak against that.
-We have hurting families out here."
+We have hurting families out here.

+"We're going to do an investigation and find out because it's not fair to the producers, to anybody else involved, until we determine what happened, what caused the surge," he said.
+"We don't know, but we will find out."

+The Associated Press reached out to a representative for Scott but did not immediately hear back.

 Live Nation, the event organizer, did not immediately respond to a request for comment.